joaosoft/state-machine/README.md

 ###### If i miss something or you have something interesting, please be part of this project.
 Let me know!
 My contact is at the end.

+## With support for
+* Users
+* State Machines
+* Transitions
+* Handlers

+## With configuration options
+* WithLogger
+* WithLogLevel

+## With methods
+* NewAddHandlers, to add handlers
+* NewStateMachine, to add a new state machine
+* NewCheckTransition, to check a transition
+* NewTransition, to make a transition
+* NewGetTransitions, to get the allowed transitions from the current state

+## With manual handler types

+### Check Transition
+* BeforeCheck, before check

+### Execute Transition
+* BeforeExecute, before transition
+* AfterExecute, after transition
+* OnSuccess, on transition success
+* OnError, on transition error

 ## Dependecy Management
 >### Dep